Why measuring rainfall mm | millimeters of water

 **Ease of Measurement**

 Tipping bucket gauges and other measuring tube tools are made to use the millimetre of water scale.
-Tools like rain barrels and measuring cups work well with this unit.
+Tools like rain barrels and measuring cups work well with this unit conversion.
 This makes it simple and precise to measure rain.

 **Simplicity in Calculation**

 Using millimeters makes it easier to do calculations.
-This is about changing rainfall into different units.
+This is about changing rainfall into different unit of pressure.
 It also includes finding out how much rain falls in a place.
 For example, 1 mm of water is equal to 1 liter of water for each square meter.

 This clear link helps with quick calculations of water level distribution.
 This is important for understanding the effects on crops, drainage systems, and reservoirs.